Rorippa sylvestris (L.) Besser

 Family - Brassicaceae

-Inflorescence - Terminal and axillary racemes to +10cm long.
-Axis glabrous.
-Pedicels to 4mm long in flower, expanding to +/-1cm long in fruit, glabrous.
-Inflorescence compact in flower, quickly expanding.
+Inflorescence - Terminal and axillary racemes.
+Pedicels to 4 mm in flower, expanding to 1 cm in fruit, glabrous.
+Inflorescence compact in flower, quickly elongating.
 Siliques to 1cm long, 1mm in diameter, cylindric but slightly compressed, glabrous, with a beak to 1mm long.

-Flowers - Petals 4, distinct, spatulate, yellow, glabrous, to +4mm long, 1.5mm broad, rounded at the apex.
+Flowers - Sepals 4, 2-4 mm long, yellow, erect to spreading.
+Petals 4, 4-6 mm long, distinct, spatulate, yellow, glabrous, rounded at the apex.
 Stamens 6, erect, 4 larger and 2 smaller.
-Filaments yellow, glabrous, to 3mm long.
-Anthers yellow, 1mm long.
-Ovary cylindric, green-yellow, glabrous, 2mm long in flower, superior.
-Style .5mm long.
-Stigmas globose-capitate, .7mm broad.
-Sepals 4, distinct, yellow, erect to spreading, cupped, mostly glabrous but often with a few hairs at the apex externally, entire, 2-2.5mm long, to 1mm broad, subulate.
+Filaments yellow, glabrous, to 3 mm long.
+Anthers yellow, 1 mm long.
+Styles 0.5-1.0 mm long, the stigma capitate and wider than the style.
+Ovary cylindric, green-yellow, glabrous, 2 mm long in flower, superior.

 Flowering - May - September.